vectordotdev/vector/website/content/en/guides/level-up/e2e-ack-guide.md

 its events flow through.

-If any sink rejects a message, that failure marks the batch that the message is part of as failed, and the source will respond accordingly.
+If any sink rejects a message, that failure marks the batch that the message is part of as _failed_, and the source will respond accordingly.
 For example, HTTP sources will produce some 400 error code, while sources like Kafka that don't handle rejection behaves similarly to a positive acknowledgement.